luci/recipes-py/README.md

 # Recipes

-Recipes are a domain-specific language (embedded in python) for specifying sequences of subprocess calls in a cross-platform and testable way.
+Recipes are a domain-specific language (embedded in Python) for specifying sequences of subprocess calls in a cross-platform and testable way.

 They allow writing build flows which integrate with the rest of LUCI.